Victor Willis: Village People

-Willis agreed to sing lead and background vocals under the guise of Village People, an at-that-point non-existent concept group.
+Willis wrote and recorded several albums in the mid-1970s for independent labels and eventually was introduced to French disco producer Jacques Morali.
+Morali, who dubbed him the "young man with the big voice", approached Willis and said, "I had a dream that you sang lead vocals on my album and it went very, very big".
+Willis agreed to sing lead and background vocals under the guise of Village People, at the time a non-existent concept group.
 The album Village People was released in July 1977, including the hits "San Francisco (You've Got Me)" and "In Hollywood (Everybody is a Star)", and became a huge hit in the burgeoning disco market.
 After an offer from Dick Clark for the group to perform on American Bandstand, Morali and Willis were pressed to develop a "real" group around Willis to perform live.
 They did so by placing an ad in music trade papers for "macho" singers who "could also dance" and "must have a mustache".

-Willis was soon writing songs produced by and co-written with Morali for the group and other artists, which met with success.
+Willis soon wrote songs produced by and co-written with Morali for the group and other artists, which found success.
 The Village People quickly rose to the top of the charts, scoring numerous major hits such as "Macho Man", "Y.M.C.A.", "In the Navy", and "Go West".
 In 1980, as preparations for a Village People feature film Can't Stop the Music were underway, Willis left the group.
-Although he does not appear in the movie, he wrote the lyrics for two of the film's songs, "Magic Night" and "Milkshake".
+Although he does not appear in the movie, Willis wrote the lyrics for two of the film's songs, "Magic Night" and "Milkshake".
 Can't Stop the Music is listed among Hollywood's bigger movie flops.
 After Willis departed, Village People never had another hit.
-In an attempt to "recapture the magic", Morali convinced him to return to the group in 1982 for the album Fox on the Box.
+In an attempt to "recapture the magic", Morali convinced Willis to return to the group in 1982 for the album Fox on the Box.
 The album was released a year later in the United States as In the Street.
-In 1983, Willis left the group again.
+Willis left the group again in 1983.
 In 2013, Willis appeared on the TV One series Unsung in their two-hour special retrospective on the disco era.
-On June 28, 2016, Willis appeared as a contestant on the show To Tell the Truth, and sang "Y.M.C.A." as the credits rolled.
+On June 28, 2016, he appeared as a contestant on the show To Tell the Truth, and sang "Y.M.C.A." as the credits rolled.